-Some air purifier manufacturers are implying, or outright claiming, that their machines will protect you from coronavirus.
+At the start of the pandemic, some air purifier manufacturers implied, or outright claimed, that their machines would protect you from coronavirus.

-These manufacturers only ship to the US and Canada, so their products aren’t available on the UK.
+These manufacturers only ship to Canada and the US, so their products aren’t available in the UK.
 And you could argue that, even if these products don’t work as well as claimed, there’s no harm in buying one.
 But there is a risk that such advertising gives false hope and could act as a distraction from official government advice.

 Blueair air purifiers